Skip to main content

 For each capstone story, prepare:

-• The 2-minute version — your default pitch
+• The 2-minute version: your default pitch

-• The 5-minute deep dive — what to say if the interviewer pulls on a thread
+• The 5-minute deep dive: what to say if the interviewer pulls on a thread

 The 5-minute version should be ready for the part of the capstone you owned most deeply.
 Know the data structures you chose and why.
 Know what you'd do differently in version 2.
 Know the bug that almost shipped to production.
 Know the conversation where you changed your mind about an approach.
+If a dedicated deep-dive round is on your loop, how to prep for a CS project deep-dive interview goes deeper on defending architecture under questioning.

 When the capstone wasn't great